Work Package 2

 (c) Demonstrate the new methods for users of both local and pan-European climate services for the water sector.

-In this workpackage we research how to increase the quality and usability of climate services.
-We address the research questions specifically for different indicators (e.g. 50-year return period flood, mean annual snow maximum) and different locations and address the whole climate impact modelling chain from choice of reference data used to describe today’s climate, via climate models, adjustment methods and impact modelling.
+We researched how to increase the quality and usability of climate services.
+We addressed research questions specifically for different indicators (e.g. 50-year return period flood, mean annual snow maximum) and different locations and address the whole climate impact modelling chain from choice of reference data used to describe today’s climate, via climate models, adjustment methods and impact modelling.